lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

 6.3562 10000000
 ```

-What we're seeing here is a tuple "second, total_rows_count".
+What we're looking at here is a tuple "second, total_rows_count".

 Yes, I agree.
-I misused pv a little.
-But it's a surprisingly simple way to get a
+I misused pv.
+But this turned out to be a surprisingly simple way
-sense of how fast fakedata was.
+to get a sense of how fast fakedata was.

-In fact, pv is telling us is already quite useful.
-Fakedata can output roughly
+In fact, what pv outputs here is already quite useful information: fakedata can
-around 1.6 million rows per second.
+output roughly around 1.6 million rows per second.

 Not bad for a totally un-optimised piece of code.
 Thanks Go!

 It sounds really fast, right?
+Well, it depends 🙃

-So let's compare fakedata to the yes command:
+Let's compare fakedata to the yes command:

 ```sh
 yes | pv -b -l -a -t -n >/dev/null